 By clearly understanding and sharing what is expected of each developer on the team you can avoid any awkward situations that would damage the merging process.

-Ok, so with an agreed upon schedule I proceeded to execute the plan.
+Ok, so with an agreed-upon schedule I proceeded to execute the plan.
 This leads us to our fifth merging rule:

 5. Execute the plan

 As the teams begin to merge and you start to see productivity gains it's easy to get carried away and attempt to speed up the process.
 You need to fight this and stick to the schedule.
 Sticking to the schedule is important as the schedule should have been communicated to both teams, with so many things changing around them people need something that is predictable to hold onto.
-Bear in mind that very few people genuinely like change and some will even actively fight against it just for the sake of it, so to change the time schedule is often enough for any underlaying tensions to rise to the surface.
+Bear in mind that very few people genuinely like change and some will even actively fight against it just for the sake of it, so to change the time schedule is often enough for any underlying tensions to rise to the surface.
 How you handle the tensions that do surface can eat up valuable time and energy, you don't need to create any more issues for yourself or your team.

 Ok, so now you have an expanded team and have smoothed out some of the initial issues that came up - it's time to understand how people they felt about all the change.
 This leads us to our sixth merging rule: